Madison Audubon works to protect and improve habitat for birds and other wildlife through land acquisition and management, education, and advocacy.

 Madison Audubon Society, established in 1935 as the Madison Bird Club, is today one of the most dynamic Audubon chapters in the nation.
 We bring birds into the lives of our more than 3,000 local members (and many others!) throughout south-central Wisconsin.
 And not just birds—we view birds as ambassadors for the entire natural world in all its richness of plants and animals, butterflies and bees.

-Madison Audubon serves eight counties in south-central Wisconsin, including Dane, Columbia, Sauk, Iowa, Richland, Jefferson, Dodge, and Marquette counties.
+Madison Audubon serves eight counties in south-central Wisconsin, including Adams, Columbia, Dane, Dodge, Green Lake, Iowa, Jefferson, Marquette, Richland, and Sauk counties.

 Habitat protection & Wildlife Sanctuaries